Dhouib-Mohamed/Duplicate-Question-Predictor/README.md

 ## Additional Notes

-- The project's code is provided in the Jupyter notebook [step-by-step-guide.ipynb](/Step-by-step-guide.ipynb), which contains detailed explanations and code snippets for each step.

 - The project utilizes various Python packages such as pandas, NLTK, scikit-learn, Matplotlib, seaborn, keras... .
 Make sure to install these packages, as mentioned in the requirements.txt file.

 ## Team Members